 In this example, I am pulling a row from another worksheet based on some cell values (references).

-If you want to another company and another year, you have to change 5 values.
+I am showing this method as somebody might find it useful in his job.
+If you want to go to another company for another year, you have to change 5 values.
 Check out this image now.

-I will not explain how this formula works as these formulas are the same as the above one.
+I will not explain how this formula works, as these formulas are the same as the above one.

 I have shown you how to use Excel to reference cells in another sheet based on a cell value.
 I hope this helps you out when you want to show data from a lot of worksheets in the main worksheet.
 Do you use any better methods?
 Let me know in the comment box.

 - How to Link Data from One Spreadsheet to Another in Excel

 - Reference from Another Excel Workbook without Opening (5 Examples)

 - How to Link Sheets to a Master Sheet in Excel (5 Ways)

 - Transfer Specific Data from One Worksheet to Another for Reports